Understanding Popliteus Tendinopathy

 What Causes Popliteus Tendinopathy?

 Popliteus Tendonopathy is an example of a repetitive strain injury.
-Unlike a traumatic injury which is caused abruptly following a trauma or accident, repetitive strain injuries (referred to as a RSI for short) are associated with very small amounts of tissue stress and damage that, if not addressed, can accumulate slowly over time and lead to pain.
+Unlike a traumatic injury which is caused abruptly following a trauma or accident, repetitive strain injuries (referred to as an RSI for short) are associated with very small amounts of tissue stress and damage that, if not addressed, can accumulate slowly over time and lead to pain.

 Here’s how this works….

 As the popliteus is stressed and over-used it can lead to small scale damage in the muscle and/or popliteus tendon.
 This damage is referred to as ‘micro-trauma.
 Although only small this damage still needs to be repaired.
 The body does this by forming new tissue in and around the injured tissue.
 This new tissue, often referred to as scar tissue or soft tissue adhesions, is very sticky and acts to ‘glue’ the damaged tissues back together.
-For an analogy, think of a big rubber band with a pin prick in it.
+For an analogy, think of a big rubber band with a pinprick in it.
 This pin-prick does not affect the rubber band much, but we still want to repair it so we put a little dab of glue over the area.

 If the overload at the popliteus continues (this is almost always associated with biomechanical problems at the hip or foot, see below) there will be ongoing micro-trauma and subsequent repair of this micro-trauma.
 Overtime, this scar tissue will build up and will start to interfere with the normal strength and flexibility of the popliteus.
-Going back to our analogy, think of this as more and more pin pricks in that rubber band, followed by a big build up of glue around the area.
-This will in turn make the rubber band stiffer and weaker.
-As scar tissue builds-up in the popliteus it cannot stretch or contract as well.
+Going back to our analogy, think of this as more and more pinpricks in that rubber band, followed by a big build-up of glue around the area.
+This will, in turn, make the rubber band stiffer and weaker.
+As scar tissue builds-up in the popliteus, it cannot stretch or contract as well.
 At this point pain and in the back of the knee (or in some cases on the lateral aspect of the knee) will develop.

 Why the Hip and Foot are Important with Popliteus Tendinopathy

 It is important to realize that many cases of patellar tendinopathy are actually caused by a problem at the hip or foot.
-If the muscles around the these segments are not working properly it will force the popliteus to contract harder than normal during during activities such as walking, running, climbing stairs, or with exercises at the gym.
-With this scenario the popliteus is essentially forced to compensate for these problematic muscles. (“Do you want to know if you knee pain is linked to a problem at your hip or foot?
+If the muscles around these segments are not working properly it will force the popliteus to contract harder than normal during activities such as walking, running, climbing stairs, or with exercises at the gym.
+With this scenario the popliteus is essentially forced to compensate for these problematic muscles. (“Do you want to know if your knee pain is linked to a problem at your hip or foot?
 Try a squat test, 1 leg squat test, or lunge test).
 If these issues are not resolved the knee pain will not fully resolve, and will likely come back in the future.

 Treatment – Resolving PopliteusTendinopathy